ericcornelissen/svgo-action/CONTRIBUTING.md

 - All error and warning messages.
 - A link to a workflow run where the bug occurs with [debug logging] enabled.

-Once you have a precise problem you can report it as a [bug report].
+Once you have a precise problem you can submit a [bug report].

 ### Feature Requests

 New features are welcomed, but we want to avoid feature creep.
 For this reason we recommend you open a [feature request] first so you don't spend time working on something that won't be included.
-Be sure to check if the feature hasn't been requested before.
+Make sure the feature hasn't been requested before.

 ### Corrections